The conies are but a feeble folk, yet make they their houses in the rocks; Proverbs 30:26

 Unlike these other animals, Hyraxs don’t dig deep burrows.
 The places they choose for homes already have piles of rocks and crevasses to live in.
 They keep their homes tidy by deciding on one spot to use as a bathroom so the rest stays clean.

 Singing is a favorite pastime for Hyraxes.
-They seem to let each other know how they’re feeling and keep in touch with neighboring groups with all kinds of whistles, twitters (think they like computers?), shrieks and growls.
-The Tree Hyraxs of Africa are nocturnal, so they keep all the neighbors awake at night with their squeals and screams!
+They seem to let each other know how they’re feeling and keep in touch with neighboring groups with all kinds of whistles, twitters, shrieks, and growls.
+The Tree Hyraxs of Africa are nocturnal, so they keep all the neighbors awake at night with their squeals and screams.

 A mother Hyrax is pregnant for 6-7 months before giving birth to two or three babies.
 Compare that to a rabbit who only takes a month to pop out 4-12 babies!
 Baby Hyraxs are born with their eyes open and lots of fur to protect them.
 They start running around at just an hour old and try out the veggies within a day or two.
 They take over a year to grow up, while a rabbit only takes 6-7 months, but both animals live about the same length of time- about 10-12 years.

 Hyraxs are a ‘lazy’ bunch.
-They spend about 95% of the time lying around!
+They spend about 95% of the time lying around.
 During the day they spend most of the time basking in the sun.
 Even though Hyraxs are mammals, they can’t keep their bodies constantly warm like we do.
-So they get warmer and cooler with the day and night, so lying in the sun helps warm them like a snake.
+They get warmer and cooler with the day and night, so lying in the sun helps warm them like a snake.

 Not surprisingly, the fossil record shows that before the Flood there were a lot more varieties of Hyraxs.
 It shows that they lived in more places including Europe.
 And (guess what!) some of them were really big, “about the size of a small horse”!!
 Wow, that’s a big furry critter!